veslin23000303/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: Rakshitha J
+Developed by: VESLIN ANISH A
-RegisterNumber: 212223240135
+RegisterNumber: 212223240175
 */
 import chardet
 file='spam.csv'